Robust Learning Rate Selection for Stochastic Optimization via Splitting Diagnostic: Experiments

-{\bf Recurrent neural networks (RNNs).} For RNNs, we evaluate a two-layer LSTM \citep{hochreiter1997long} model on the Penn Treebank \citep{marcus1993building} language modeling task.
-We use $\eta \in \{0.1, 0.3, 1.0\}$ for both SGD and SplitSGD, $\eta \in \{ \num{1e-4}, \num{3e-4}, \num{1e-3} \}$ for Adam and introduce SplitAdam, a method similar to SplitSGD, but with Adam in place of SGD with momentum.
+{\bf Recurrent neural networks (RNNs).} For RNNs, we evaluate a two-layer LSTM \citep{hochreiter1997long} model on the Penn Treebank \citep{marcus1993building} language modelling task.
+We use $\eta \in \{0.1, 0.3, 1.0\}$ for both SGD and SplitSGD, $\eta \in \{0.1, 0.3\}$ for FDR, $\eta \in \{ \num{1e-4}, \num{3e-4}, \num{1e-3} \}$ for Adam and also introduce SplitAdam, a method similar to SplitSGD, but with Adam in place of SGD with momentum.
+Here we set the batch size to $20$ across all models.
 As shown in the fourth panel of Figure \ref{experiment_deep_learning}, we can see that SplitSGD outperforms SGD and SplitAdam outperforms Adam with regard to both the best performance and the last performance.
-Similar to what already observed with the CNN, we need to note that our proposed splitting strategy has the advantage of reducing the effect of overfitting.
-We postpone the theoretical understanding for this phenomena as our future work.
+FDR is not showing any improvement compared to standard SGD, meaning that in this framework it is unable to detect stationarity and decay the learning rate accordingly.
+Similar to what already observed with the CNN, we need to note that our proposed splitting strategy has the advantage of reducing the effect of overfitting, which is very severe for SGD, Adam and FDR while very small for SplitAdam and SplitSGD.
+We postpone the theoretical understanding for this phenomena as our future work, but we make an attempt to develop an intuition on why this could be the case with an example.